LeelaChessZero/lc0/README.md

 ### Raspberry Pi

-You'll need to be running the latest raspbian "buster".
+You'll need to be running the latest Raspberry Pi OS "buster".

 1. Install OpenBLAS